- Youth Center

 2. Where can I find trip schedules for specific teen/youth centers?

 The trip schedules are located on our Teen Center's monthly calendar.
-The calendars can be found on the Baumholder CYS Services Facebook page, picked up at Parent Central Services, or picked up at the Baumholder Teen Center.
+The calendars can be found on the Baumholder CYS Facebook page, picked up at Parent Central Services, or picked up at the Baumholder Teen Center.
 The calendar is also posted on the bulletin board at the Baumholder Middle/High School entrance near the library.

 3. How do I sign my child up for an after school program?